praveenvj7/praveenvj7/README.md

 ### Welcome to my GitHub Repository!

-I am Praveen Vuppu Jyothi, a passionate product manager and business analyst with a knack for turning complex data into actionable insights.
+I am Praveen Vuppu Jyothi, a data scientist with a knack for turning complex data into actionable insights.
 With over 3 years of experience, I've honed my skills in product ownership, data visualization, and advanced analytics.
 Dive in to explore a world where data meets creativity!

 ## 🧑‍💻 Skills and Expertise